 Covers the fundamentals of statistical process control (SPC) and continuous improvement of products, processes and systems.
 Topics include lean manufacturing and six-sigma; product liability issues; SPC diagrams, charts, and techniques; fundamentals of probability and statistics; control charts for both variables and attributes; and an introduction to reliability.
-Prerequisite(s): EGR 101 or Permission of Instructor; Corequisite(s): MTH 172 or Permission of Instructor
+Prerequisite(s): EGR 101; Corequisite(s): MTH